 Planning a trip to Disney World can feel like a monumental task.
 The vacation kingdom has four theme parks, Magic Kingdom, Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom, and countless other activities.
 To help you plan, we’ve created an all-encompassing guide to Disney World.
 Our planning guide will include our favorite times to go to Disney World, places to stay, park tickets, FastPass and attraction guides, itineraries, dining, and more.
 Most sections will include links to read further on a given topic.
 The goal of the post is to give you a quick summary of each subject and ways to learn more about it.
 We also have a Disneyland travel guide and Tokyo Disney Resort travel guide if you are interested in visiting those resorts.

-Near the end of the post I will discuss whether 2022 is a good year to visit Walt Disney World.
+Near the end of the post I will discuss whether the rest of 2023 and 2024 is a good year to visit Walt Disney World.
 I realize that people vacation when they can and sometimes that portion of trip planning isn’t all that flexible.
 If you can’t be flexible on what year you go, don’t fret.
 Disney World is fun anytime, regardless of the year.
 Sure, some are better than others, as we will discuss below, but if you are already planning then this guide will try to help you have an even better time.

 As always, if there is something we didn’t cover and you have a question about then please leave a comment.
 I guess the place to get started, before we get to the categories, is a rough timeline of the steps it takes to plan a Disney World vacation.
 Here is our post on that subject.
 On to the categories!